 I have been enjoying this workshop organized at Qatar University OFID office.
 It is one of their regular PD events for our faculty.
-Since I have joined QU, I have seen how hard working and committed to providing all sorts of PD opportunities to all faculty and learners they are.collaborative learning
+Since I have joined QU, I have seen how hard working and committed to providing all sorts of PD opportunities to all faculty and learners they are.

 So, back to this workshop which was introduced by Dr. Souma Bajouda (AUB) and Prof. Ashraf Mohamed Salama (QU).
 The workshop entailed introduced a variety of interactive collaborative activities.
 Examples of these activities include the Think-Pair-Share (a good example can be downloaded here), the Think-Pair-Square-Share, the survival in the desert (ex. here), and a Jigsaw game.